-This appendix includes example code to illustrate some uses of Dyalog on the Raspberry Pi.
+The examples in this appendix illustrate some uses of Dyalog on the Raspberry Pi.

 Sample code for Dyalog on the Raspberry Pi is available from the open source repository https://github.com/APLPi.
 This repository includes the code described in this appendix as well as further examples, and will be maintained and extended as the Dyalog for Raspberry Pi project develops.